panios/suricata_parser/README.md

 # Suricata Alert-Debug.log Transformation for Machine Learning

 Welcome to this repository!
-Here, we focus on a not-so-common yet incredibly useful feature of Suricata: the `alert-debug.log`.
+Here, we focus on a not-so-common yet incredibly useful logging feature of Suricata: the `alert-debug.log`.
 This verbose log file, often overlooked, is a goldmine for machine learning experiments.

 ## Features